1. Home

 Duplicate Point Removal

-In this section, the Ignore duplicate points, tolerance check box option is used to ignore/filter out the duplicate points from the survey file.
-The user can enter the desired tolerance value (in feet) by which the duplicate points are to be removed from the survey file.
-Alternatively, the user can check the Load as Point Cloud check box option to import the survey points as a point cloud.
+In this section, the Ignore duplicate points, tolerance checkbox option is used to ignore/filter out the duplicate points from the survey file based upon the distance between points.
+The user can enter the desired distance/tolerance value (in feet) in the entry field next to this option by which the duplicate points are to be removed from the survey file.
+Alternatively, the user can check the Load as Point Cloud (LIDAR) checkbox option to import the survey points as a point cloud.

-After specifying all the required importing details, click the [Import] button to add the survey points to the Map View.
+After specifying all the required importing details, click the [Import] button.
+The software will then add the survey points to the Map View and load the point file as a new group in the Map Data Layers panel.

 About the Author Chris Maeder